rubberyconf/rubberyconf/README.md

 ## Cache

-To make this configurations extremly fast for your consumers. `rubberconf` uses a cache storage.
+To enable this configurations extremly fast for your consumers `rubberconf` uses a cache system.

 - None (cache is disabled)
 - Redis
 - InMemory (in-process memory)